Argentina Climate

 This month in numbers

-Argentina experienced a cooler April, with temperatures averaging 13.9°C, an anomaly of -0.4°C compared to the 1961–1990 baseline.
-This ranked as the 64th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C.
+Argentina experienced a cooler April, with the average temperature at 13.9°C, marking an anomaly of -0.4°C compared to the 1961–1990 baseline.
+This ranked as the 64th coolest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. Looking at the three-month period from February to April 2026, Argentina recorded an average temperature of 18.48°C, which is +1°C above the baseline, ranking as the 7th warmest such period on record.

 What changed